mfreder7/assistant_server/README.md

 - Google Calendar API

-# API's for AI inference - TODO
+# API's for AI inference - **NOTE: with the release of google home's API system, I have decided to remake using their systme.
+THESE WILL NOT BE COMPLETED.**

 ## Location services